pdxiv/GoScott/original_engine_limitations.md

 - GO is not implemented as a word action. references fixed nouns 1-6.
 Referenced by fixed verb.
 - GET is not implemented as a word action.
 Referenced by fixed verb.
 - Light references hard-coded counters and flags.
 Flag 15 and flag 16.
 Light source is hard-coded as object number 9.
 Time limit/light is hard coded counter 8.
+- SCORE has some hard-coded behavior, related to objects being named in a certain way.

 ### Possible improvements